Plasma The

 "We should remember that there was

-once a discipline called Natural Philosophy.
-Unfortunately,
+once a discipline called Natural

-this discipline seems not to exist today.
-It has been
+discipline seems not to exist today.

-renamed science, but the science of today is in danger
+science of today is in danger of

-of losing much of the natural philosophy aspect.
-Scientists
+losing much of the natural philosophy

-tend to resist interdisciplinary inquiries into their
+interdisciplinary inquiries into their

 own territory.
-In many instances, such parochialism is
+In many instances, such

-founded on the fear that intrusion from other disciplines
+that intrusion from other disciplines

-would compete unfairly for limited financial resources
+would compete unfairly for limited

-and thus diminish their own opportunity for research."
+their own opportunity for research."

 Hannes Alfvén, 1986